ReptilePvP/Snap2Sell/memory-bank/projectbrief.md

-# Project Brief: Snap2Cash
+# Project Brief: Snapalyze

 ## Core Goal

-Snap2Cash is a web application designed to allow users to upload images, which are then processed and analyzed.
+Snapalyze is a web application designed to allow users to upload images, which are then processed and analyzed.
 The primary interaction involves users submitting images, potentially for financial-related analysis, value extraction, or item identification, and receiving structured data or insights in return.

 ## Key Features (Inferred and Planned)